FAQ

 How do coaches set a line up for a tournament?

 Several factors are taken into consideration.
 Coaches view a line up for the team as a whole.
-They look at items such as: the number of games for a weekend, pitching rotations, number of plate appearances, attendance, attitude, and effort.
+They take in account items such as: the number of games for a weekend, pitching rotations, number of plate appearances, attendance, attitude, effort, and outstanding balances.

 Do you carry more than one team per age group?